pesummary/pesummary/docs/core/read_pesummary.rst

     >>> print(data.samples_dict['EXP1'])

 This will return a `pesummary.utils.utils.SamplesDict` object.
-To see some of the functions and properties of this object see the `Reading result files <reading_a_result_file.html>`_ tutorial.
+For details about the `SamplesDict` class see `SamplesDict class <SamplesDict.html>`_.
 Of course, you may choose to use `astropy` or `pandas` to read in your posterior samples.
 For details about this see below.

 Loading the configuration file for a specific run
 -------------------------------------------------